Mar 15 2019

 Last May, Nigel Twiston-Davies decided to purchase the French bred, Torpillo (16/1, Ladbrokes).
 Later in the year he made his British debut and turned plenty of heads with his 23 length victory at Sandown.
 Proving it was no fluke, the juvenile secured another huge win at the same course a month later.
 Clearly ready for a step up in class, the chestnut gelding is one to watch out for here.
 You’ll also want to pay close attention to Quel Destin (14/1, Coral) who ended the calendar year with three graded victories.
 Inconsistency plagued him back in France but he’s been much improved since switching to the other side of the Channel.

-Cheltenham Festival Betting Offers, Bonuses and Promotions for the biggest and best horse racing festival of the year, 12th-15th March 2019.
+Grand National Betting Offers, Bonuses and Promotions for the biggest and most exciting horse race in the world taking place on 6th April 2019.